 PERRY.
 Jan.
-29-West from the third principal meridian on the line between towns 3 and 4 south to line between ranges 4 and 5 west; thence south to the line between towns 6 and 7 south; thence east to the third principal meridian; thence north to the place of beginning.
-[Laws 1827, p.
-110.]
+29 - West from the third principal meridian on the line between towns three and four south to line between ranges four and five west; thence south to the line between towns six and seven south; thence east to the third principal meridian; thence north to the place of beginning.

+[Laws 1827, p.110.]

 TAZEWELL.
 Jan.
-31-North from the northeast corner of town 20 north, [3] east of the third principal meridian to the line between towns 28 and 29 north; thence west to the Illinois; thence down the river to the line between towns 20 and 21 north; thence east to the beginning.
-[Laws 1827, p.
-113.]
+31 - North from the northeast corner of town twenty north, [3] east of the third principal meridian to the line between towns twenty-eight and twenty-nine north; thence west to the Illinois; thence down the river to the line between towns twenty and twenty-one north; thence east to the beginning.

-NOTE-This act does not clearly indicate the place of beginning, but the act of Jan.
-22, 1829, fixes the initial point at the northeast corner of town 20 north, 3 east of the third principal meridian.
+NOTE - This act does not clearly indicate the place of beginning, but the act of Jan.
+22, 1829, fixes the initial point at the northeast corner of town twenty north, three east of the third principal meridian.

 JO DAVIESS.
 Feb.
-17-From the northwest corner of the State down the Mississippi to the northern line of the Military Tract [the line between towns 15 and 16 north]; thence east to the Illinois; thence north to the Wisconsin state line; thence west to the place of beginning.
+17 - From the northwest corner of the State down the Mississippi to the northern line of the Military Tract [the line between towns fifteen and sixteen north]; thence east to the Illinois; thence north to the Wisconsin state line; thence west to the place of beginning.

-NOTE-By this act Putnam was divided into two distinct tracts.
+NOTE - By this act Putnam was divided into two distinct tracts.

 MONROE.
 Jan.
-15-Territory added.
+15 - Territory added.
 East line carried to the Kaskaskia.
-[Private Laws 1827, p.
-8.]

-1829-1831-NINE NEW COUNTIES.
+1829-1831 - NINE NEW COUNTIES

 MACOUPIN.
 Jan.
-17, 1829-East from the southwest corner of town 7 north, 9 west, to the southwest corner of Montgomery: thence north to the south line of Sangamon; thence west to the line between ranges 9 and 10 west; thence south to the beginning.
+17, 1829 - East from the southwest corner of town seven north, nine west, to the southwest corner of Montgomery; thence north to the south line of Sangamon; thence west to the line between ranges nine and ten west; thence south to the beginning.
 [Laws 1829, p.
 26.]

 MACON.
 Jan.
-19, 1829-North on the third principal meridian from the southwest corner of section 18, town 14 north.
-1 east, to the line between towns 20 and 21 north; thence east to the line dividing ranges 6 and 7 east; thence south to the southeast corner of section 13, town 14 north, 6 east; thence west to the beginning.
+19, 1829 - North on the third principal meridian from the southwest corner of section eighteen, town fourteen north, one east, to the line between towns twenty and twenty-one north; thence east to the line dividing ranges six and seven east; thence south to the southeast corner of section thirteen, town fourteen north, six east; thence west to the beginning.
+[Laws 1829, p.
+28.]

 COLES.
 Dec.
-25, 1830-West from the northeast corner of section 4, town 16 north, 14 west, of second principal meridian to the line between ranges 6 and 7 east of the third principal meridian; thence south to the southeast corner of town 9 north, 6 east, thence east to the southeast corner of section 31(the east line of fractional range 11 east); thence north to the northeast corner of section 19, town 12 north, 11 east of the third principal meridian; thence east to the north east corner of section 21, town 12 north, 14 west of the second principal meridian; thence north on the section lines through the middle of range 14 west to the heginning.
+25, 1830 - West from the northeast corner of section 4, town 16 north, 14 west, of second principal meridian to the line between ranges 6 and 7 east of the third principal meridian; thence south to the southeast corner of town 9 north, 6 east, thence east to the southeast corner of section 31 (the east line of fractional range 11 east); thence north to the northeast corner of section 19, town 12 north, 11 east of the third principal meridian; thence east to the northeast corner of section 21, town 12 north, 14 west of the second principal meridian; thence north on the section lines through the middle of range 14 west to the beginning.
+[Laws 1831, p.
+59.]

-McLEAN.
-Dec 25, 1830-North from the southwest corner of town 21 north, 1 west, of the third principal meridian to the line dividing towns 28 and 29 north; thence east to the line dividing ranges 6 and 7 east; thence south to the southeast corner of town 21 north, 6 east; thence west to the beginning.
+MCCLEAN.
+Dec.
+25, 1830 - North from the southwest corner of town twenty-one north, one west, of the third principal meridian to the line dividing towns twenty-eight and twentynine north; thence east to the line dividing ranges six and seven east; thence south to the southeast corner of town twenty-one north, six east; thence west to the beginning.
+[Laws 1831, p.
+57.]

 COOK.
 Jan.
-15, 1831-West from the Indiana state line on the line dividing towns 33 and 34 north to the line dividing ranges δ and 9 east of the third principal meridian; thence north to the Wisconsin state line; thence east to the northeast corner of the state; thence southwardly along the state line to the beginning.
+15, 1831 - West from the Indiana state line on the line dividing towns thirtythree and thirty-four north to the line dividing ranges eight and nine east of the third principal meridian; thence north to the Wisconsin state line; thence east to the northeast corner of the State; thence southwardly along the state line to the beginning.
+[Laws 1831, p.
+54.]